-With its roots in Arabian hospitality, and an increasing presence around the world, Jumeirah has set the bar in luxury over the last 20 years.
-The striking Burj Al Arab Jumeirah is a manifest symbol of this, and the brand’s international hotels, residencies, restaurants, workspaces and wellness centres, echo the sentiment around the globe, as Director of Talent Acquisition, Kerry Robbins, explains.
+With its roots in Arabian hospitality and an increasing presence around the world, Jumeirah has set the bar in luxury over the last 20 years.
+The striking Burj Al Arab Jumeirah is a manifest symbol of this, and the brand’s international hotels, residencies, restaurants, workspaces, and wellness centers, echo the sentiment around the globe, as Director of Talent Acquisition, Kerry Robbins, explains.

 Pathways to Jumeirah